danialhasan/RefactorAI/packages/extension/README.md

 RefactorAI is a new tool, and evolves every week.
 Here's a rough roadmap:

-[] Allow users to sign in with Gitub
+-   [ ] Allow users to sign in with Gitub

-[] Enable streaming mode so responses come in word-by-word and not all at once [] Allow users to use their own API keys and AI models [] Allow users to submit context to the AI so it gradually learns their specific problems
+-   [ ] Enable streaming mode so responses come in word-by-word and not all at once

+-   [ ] Allow users to use their own API keys

+-   [ ] Allow users to select different AI models for the response

+    -   GPT-3.5
+    -   GPT-4

+-   [ ] Select code, then select RefactorAI function from context menu, and receive AI response in side pane webview

+-   [ ] Access file system (in restricted mode) to read Typescript declaration files, custom types, and typed packages

+-   [ ] Access file system (in restricted mode) to allow AI to gain context on how codebase works

 ## Requirements